MacroPower/OmegaGraf/CONTRIBUTING.md

 2. UI - Edits to the UI project.
 3. /Tests - Edits to the tests.
 4. Docs - Edits to any docs (e.g. readme).
-5. Branding - Edits to any branding (e.g. logo).
+5. Install - Edits to any installation scripts.
-6. Git - Edits to git config (e.g. gitignore).
-7. Travis/Azure/Sonar - Edits to any build pipelines.
-8. VS - VSCode config edits.
-9. Meta - General edits (e.g. moving files, edits to tooling).
+6. Meta - General edits (e.g. moving files, edits to tooling).

 ### Examples

-* `Compose: Fix spelling on 'path' parameter help`
+- `Compose: Fix spelling on 'path' parameter help`
-* `Compose/Tests: Add a test to ensure login fails for incorrect credentials`
+- `Compose/Tests: Add a test to ensure login fails for incorrect credentials`
-* `Meta: Add cleanup parameter to build script`
+- `Meta: Add cleanup parameter to build script`

 ---